TimoWillemsen/blog/src/content/posts/building-a-blog-with-specify.md

 /speckit.plan The blog uses Vite, Tailwind and ShadCN.
 Use minimal dependencies, no database, fully stateless from markdown files.
 ```

-This is where Specify's constitution checking was useful.
+This is where spec-kit's constitution checking was useful.
 The plan command analyzed each technology choice against the constitution, verified alignment with my principles, and generated a structured project layout.
 The planning phase showed me potential conflicts, missing considerations like accessibility and performance, and dependencies between components.

 ## Step 4: Research & Design

-Before implementation, Specify automatically generated supporting documents:
+Before implementation, spec-kit automatically generated supporting documents:

 - **`research.md`** - Technology decisions with rationale
 - **`data-model.md`** - Data structures and relationships